 6. COURSE CONTENT AND STRUCTURE

-This unit of study involves a 10-week program of 2-hour lectures and 1-hour face-to-face tutorials.
-Please note that as lectures take place on Fridays, module topics and reading material will be engaged with in each lecture and subsequent tutorial.
-In addition, learning is supported through a 6-hour online component.
+This unit of study involves a 10-week program of 2-hour lectures (online) and 1-hour tutorials (face-to-face or online).
+In addition, learning is supported by an online study component (please see Moodle for details).